-It isn't that those things aren't important or weren't important to people who remain very important to us.
+It isn't that these things aren't important.
 It's just that there are so many things in our worlds, and we don't really need or even want them all.
-We want the closeness of connection we had with our mom when she talked about the carved elephant her big brother brought back from a tour of duty in Asia.
-We want the closeness of connection we had when our grandpa with his great big hands and missing fingers put dough in those old, dented bread pans and left it to rise in the warm bathroom.
-We want the closeness of connection we had at Christmas time when we unwrapped each precious and particular ornament and told its story.
-And while it really is the closeness of connection we love about these things and not perhaps the things themselves, there are still some things we keep.
+I don't know that I want the paper wasp's nest, so much as I want the closeness of connection I had with Tom when he was our sexton and we got to work together most days.
+I want the closeness of connection I had with my mom when we'd sit at the kitchen table together, drinking coffee from beautiful, flowered cups.
+I want the closeness of connection I had with my mom when we'd sit at the kitchen table together.
+And while it is likely the closeness of connection we love about our things and not perhaps not so much the things themselves, there are still some things we keep.
 Not because of their monetary value, but because they are of great value in a Life Lessons sort of way.
-They help us to remember the best in the ones we love and maybe even the best in ourselves.

-One of the few precious things of my mom's I think I will keep forever, is a little framed pen and ink watercolor of a woman shaking a quilt onto a bed.
+They can help us to remember the best of the ones we love and maybe even the best of ourselves.
+One of the few precious things of my mom's I think I will keep forever is a little framed pen and ink watercolor of a woman shaking a quilt onto a bed.
+Some of you have seen it.
 A favorite bit of scripture is penned at the bottom of the frame.
 "Do all things heartily as unto the Lord."
-Colossians 3:23.
-Yes, that includes making the bed.
+1 Yes, that includes making the bed.

 Sometimes it's hard to do all things heartily as unto the Lord.
-Sometimes I just don't feel like doing ALL things, or even ANY thing heartily.
+Sometimes I just don't feel like doing all things, or even any thing heartily.
 Sometimes I'm too tired.
 Sometimes I don't want to bother.
 Sometimes I forget that all of my life is a gift from God and that I want to spend it giving it back for God's glory and the uplifting of God's people.
-When life feels mundane, when my prayer life feels empty, when God feels silent, it's hard to remember that the very simple fact of being able to make the bed, or even having a bed to make, is a glorious gift from God, and something to be deeply grateful for.

-Sometimes when we hear stories like the one we hear today, stories of magnificent, even blinding visions, of prophetic revelations, of mountaintop experiences, we wonder how making the bed as beautifully as we can will ever count for anything.
+When life feels mundane, when my prayer life feels empty, when God feels absent, it's hard to remember that the very simple fact of being able to make the bed, or even having a bed to make, is a glorious gift from God, and something to be deeply grateful for.
+Sometimes when we hear stories like the one we heard today, stories of magnificent, even blinding visions, of prophetic revelations, of mountaintop experiences, we wonder how making the bed as beautifully as we can, will ever count for anything.
 I don't know about you, but the handful of mystical or mysterious or miraculous experiences I've had of God, the few times I've audibly heard God's voice or physically felt God's presence can easily become the stuff by which we measure the depth of our relationship with God or the magnitude of our faith.
 And that is a very bad idea.
+Yes, those mountaintop experiences are amazing, astounding, miraculous even!
+But when we think they are somehow the proof of our faith or our faithfulness, we do ourselves a great disservice.
+"I can't feel God" we cry, wanting the big, shiny experience, forgetting that bidden or unbidden, God is here.
+Believing that, is the proof of our faith and faithfulness.